 Playing with colours

 Sorting our scraps following our manufacturing productions is a laborious task.
 We receive our off-cuts all mixed up in large bags and we first need to sort them.
 Since our garments are cut using a computer-assisted robot, the layers of fabric are vacuum-packed for precision.
 Inside the bags we find paper - to place the pattern pieces - and thin plastic - to remove the air.
 Once these materials have been removed, the cuttings have to be separated by colour.
-It's time-consuming, very dusty manual work, but it's crucial for our fibre reclaiming process!
+It's time-consuming, very dusty manual work, but it's crucial for our fibre upcycling process!

 When the colours are separated, they are sorted with remnants of similar tones.
 We work with the fabrics as if they were paint pigments and turn them into recipes.
 Once we have the right amount of scraps to turn into pulp, the transformation begins!